notagenius/techfest_hawe_2018/README.md

 A fully DIY sensor box which can collect data to cloud server featuring vibration detection with realtime dashboard and a Neo watch notification.

+To know more, you can check our [presentation](https://raw.githubusercontent.com/notagenius/techfest_hawe_2018/master/doc/Safetyaid_final.pdf)

 # Team

 - [Manuel Lang](https://github.com/manu183) (manuellang183@gmail.com)